Divine Mercy

 (formerly known as St. Columbanus)

-A Sacred Heart Church partnership with multiple opportunities for sharing our gifts such as:
+A parish partnership with multiple opportunities for sharing our gifts such as:

 • volunteering at the St. Moses Food Pantry on Wednesday mornings beginning at 8:00 a.m., during which volunteers pack and distribute perishable and non-perishable food to the clients of the Food Pantry; or